 Because going back to school tends to exacerbate problems and complicate existing mental health issues, many families tend to seek help during the fall months.
 That can make the admissions process lengthier and waitlists longer at both residential and outpatient treatment programs.
 In the summer, it’s often easier to expedite the admissions process and access open beds in residential care or open places in a Partial Hospitalization Program.

-Teens and young adults gain the skills to support a positive transition back to school and family.
+4. Teens and young adults gain the skills to support a positive transition back to school.

 Treatment isn’t a vacation, but it’s an experience that young people will never forget.
-While it’s hard work, it’s also incredibly rewarding for the whole family.
-Within a supportive community of peers, teens and young adults often feel a sense of belonging and connection they’ve never felt before.
+While it’s hard work, it’s also incredibly rewarding for the client and the whole family.
+Young people overcome challenges within a safe environment, and build self-mastery and self-esteem, and discover new strengths.
+And within a supportive community of peers, teens and young adults often feel a sense of belonging and connection they’ve never felt before.
 Participating in experiential modalities, like Adventure Therapy and music therapy, gives young people time with caring friends and time outdoors in nature—two of the best parts of summer.